 Definition of nature-related financial risks

-The circular defines nature-related financial risks as the short-, medium- and long-term risks of direct or indirect financial losses or other negative effects on the institution resulting from its exposure to natural phenomena.
-Natural risks are therefore risk drivers that can be reflected in the institution’s existing risk types as nature-related financial risks through various transmission channels, in particular credit risks (including counterparty credit risks), market risks, liquidity risks, operational risks (including legal and compliance risks), insurance risks, business risks and reputational risks.
+The circular defines nature-related financial risks as the short-, medium- and long-term risks of direct or indirect financial losses or other negative effects on an institution resulting from its exposure to natural phenomena.
+Nature-related financial risks are more holistic, also containing financial risks related to factors of nature in addition to the climate.
+Natural risks, including climate risks, are thus risk drivers that can be reflected in the institution’s existing risk types as nature-related financial risks through various transmission channels In particular, these channels include credit risks (including counterparty credit risks), market risks, liquidity risks, operational risks (including legal and compliance risks), insurance risks, business risks and reputational risks.

 Nature-related risk governance requirements